To know what to leave out and what to put in; just where and just how, ah, that is to have been educated in the knowledge of simplicity.

-Deal with temperature variation by layering, not by packing heavier clothing; a set of long underwear — especially the newer technical varieties — is much more weight/bulk-efficient than a heavy coat.
-And because the human body loses a disproportionate amount of heat through the head (where the skin does not vasoconstrict), wearing a hat is a particularly important part of keeping warm.
+Deal with temperature variation by layering, not by packing heavier clothing; a set of long underwear — especially the newer technical varieties — is significantly more weight/bulk-efficient than a heavy coat.
+A simple scarf will buy you at least 8°C (15°F) of protection.
+And because the human body loses some 10% of heat through the head (and up to 55% during exercise, which increases blood flow to the head), wearing a hat, especially one that covers as much of your ears as possible, is a particularly important part of keeping warm.
+Avoid baggy clothing, in order to reduce the air space between layers, and maximize the insulation value of your garments by keeping them clean.
 The packing list on this site includes 5–7 layers of upper-body insulation, enough for anything short of an arctic expedition.

-The other end of the scale demands that we pay closer attention.
+The other end of the scale demands that we pay even closer attention.
 Humans are fairly tolerant of cold, and can regularly recover even from long periods of hypothermia.
-Raise the body temperature more than 6°F (3°C) above normal, though, and the brain malfunctions (double that figure, and all your temperature concerns will be forever eliminated).
+But raise the body temperature more than 3°C (6°F) above normal and the brain begins to malfunction; double that figure, and all your temperature concerns will be forever eliminated!

 With this in mind, have you ever noticed that the traditional garb in desert countries is not the bikini?
 Loose, light (in both colour and weight), long-sleeved shirts will keep you cooler than T-shirts.
 And, in most climatic conditions, cooler than other short- (and non-) sleeved tops as well.